-We all make winning and losing trades -- just because of probability.
-Some, but few, traders are skilled at predicting market direction.
-However, most traders -- including professional money managers -- have a difficult time outperforming the market averages.
+We all make winning and losing trades—simply because of probability.
+Some, but few, traders are skilled in predicting market direction.
+However, most traders—including professional money managers—have a difficult time outperforming the market averages.
 Studies have shown that most individual investors fail to understand this simple principle and tend to believe that their results are better than their actual results.
-In other words, they believe they do better than the market averages, when in fact, they perform far worse.
+In other words, they believe they do better than the market averages when in fact they perform far worse.

 If we have no special skills when selecting our trades, then we must develop some skills that give us a trading edge.
 With no edge, we can expect to win about half the time.
 When we add in the cost of trading (i.e., commissions) we must do one of two things as traders: